wadmiraal/Colibri/README.md

 ### Directory structure

 The Colibri core is located in the `sys` folder.
 The `web` and `app` folders are just examples and are not mandatory.
-The only thing you need to use Colibri is to a `SYS_PATH` constant to point to the `sys` folder (you can rename this folder if you want), include the `Colibri.php` file and pass the path to the `conf.php` file to the `Colibri()` constructor.
+The only thing you need to use Colibri is to a `COLIBRI_SYS_PATH` constant to point to the `sys` folder (you can rename this folder if you want), include the `Colibri.php` file and pass the path to the `conf.php` file to the `Colibri()` constructor.
 After that, you're good to code away !

 ### Template engine